 Searches for “Disney+” over the last 24 months.

 Toys based on the movie were hitting shelves as early as January 9.
-Because streaming new releases like this has become so popular over the past few months, toy industry experts do not believe licensing will slow down in 2021, even if many theaters remain closed.
+Because streaming new releases like this have become so popular over the past few months, toy industry experts do not believe licensing will slow down in 2021, even if many theatres remain closed.

 These trends can be seen in TV shows, too.